MicrosoftDocs/architecture-center/docs/guide/technology-choices/hybrid-considerations-content.md

 1. For **datacenters** and **other public cloud** deployments, determine whether the workload type uses **containers** or traditional IT deployment in **VMs** or **SQL** databases.

-1. **IoT workloads** can use [Azure IoT Edge](/azure/iot-edge).
-Traditional, database, and cloud-native deployments can use [Azure Arc](/azure/azure-arc/overview)-enabled services. **Container-based** deployments can use Azure Arc-enabled Kubernetes, and **VM-based** deployments can use Azure Arc-enabled servers. **Restricted devices** can use rack, portable, or ruggedized servers for traditional or cloud deployments.
+1. Existing and custom **IoT workloads** can use [Azure IoT Edge](/azure/iot-edge).
+Existing and custom traditional, database, and cloud-native deployments can use [Azure Arc](/azure/azure-arc/overview)-enabled servers and services.

+1. Multicloud **container-based** deployments can use Azure Arc-enabled Kubernetes, **VM-based** deployments can use Azure Arc-enabled servers. **SQL** database deployments can use Azure Arc-enabled data services.

 For **Microsoft-specified** deployments: